Amir-Abbas Hoveyda: Trial and execution

 Hoveyda was taken to the Refah School, a temporary headquarters for the revolution's vanguard.
-Because of the departure of the Shah and much of the ruling class, Hoveyda had become the most prized prisoner of the old government.
+Because of the departure of the Shah and much of the now former ruling class, Hoveyda had become the most prized prisoner of the old government.
 On 15 March 1979, he would face the newly established Revolutionary Court for the first time.
 During this time he attempted to create his legal arguments for the court.
 He was interviewed by Belgian journalist Christine Ockrent, a now infamous interview in which Hoveyda was subject to near accusatory questions by the interviewer.

-The clerical judge appointed by Khomeini, Sadeq Khalkhali, would come to be known as the 'Hanging Judge' for his violent approach to revolutionary justice.
+The clerical judge appointed by Khomeini, Sadegh Khalkhali, would come to be known as the 'Hanging Judge' for his violent approach to revolutionary justice.
 He was the head of the tribunal that had assembled to try the former prime minister.
 Prior to Hoveyda's trial, Khalkhali had already ordered the execution of dozens, possibly hundreds of political prisoners, and would eventually be responsible for thousands of executions.
 Traditional conventions of the judiciary had all but been abandoned during the trials of Hoveyda and countless others.
 Among many of the anomalous traits personified by the trial, the court ignored notions of due process, impartiality of the judge, or allowing the defendant to consult legal options.
 Many pundits have come to conclude that the verdict was already made by the Ayatollah Khomeini before the trial ever commenced.
 Khalkhali's indictment of Hoveyda was as follows: